-Burglary is the unlawful entry of a structure to commit a crime or a theft.
+Burglary is the unlawful entry of a building or dwelling with intent to commit a crime against a person or property therein.
 The UCR classifies offenses locally known as Burglary (any degree); unlawful entry with intent to commit a larceny or felony; breaking and entering with intent to commit a larceny; housebreaking; safecracking; and all attempts at these offenses as Burglary.
 Count one offense per each distinct operation.